opentext/storyteller/docs/stl/syntax.md

 ## List

-A relatively frequent use-case is to create a bulleted or numbered lists.
+A relatively frequent use-case is to create a bulleted or numbered list.
-*DocBuilder++ Engine* supports the `stl:list` element for that purpose.
+STL definition provides an `stl:list` element for that purpose.

-The fact is that there is no *List* object implemented in *StoryTeller Document Model* (list definitions are internally represented as *ListStyleSpec* resources and referenced from individual paragraphs), but we believe that supporting more HTML-like list creation is more user-friendly than exposing the internal representation.
+The fact is that there is no *List* object implemented in *StoryTeller Document Model* (list definitions are internally represented as *ListStyleSpec* resources and referenced from individual paragraphs), but we believe that supporting more HTML-like list creation is more user-friendly than exposing the internal *StoryTeller* representation (such approach also simplifies a direct STL -> HTML conversion).

 It means that users can generally create an arbitrary hierarchy of nested `stl:list` elements (each element representing a definition of